-In honor of Registered Dietitian Day, I'm sharing my favorite books by registered dietitians, highlighting RDs at the cutting edge of nutrition science and unique, holistic approaches to wellness.
+In honor of Registered Dietitian Day, I'm sharing the best books by dietitians, highlighting RDs at the cutting edge of nutrition science.

 Little did you know, today is the most important holiday of them all.
 No silly, it's not Christmas...although depending on where you live, it might still feel like it!
 March 11th is Registered Dietitian Day, a day to celebrate the valuable role Registered Dietitians (RD) play in communicating nutrition and health information to the public.